ytakefuji/openai/README.md

 Hint: explain to AI on how to extract the important data from the xlsx file to visualize time-series data of up to 4 countries.

+8. Solve it using real numbers and complex numbers respectively: x - 2y = 0 and x^2 - y^2 = -3.

 # Challenging EXAMPLES